volterraedge/terraform-provider-volterra/docs/resources/volterra_forward_proxy_policy.md

   // One of the arguments from this list "any_proxy network_connector proxy_label_selector drp_http_connect" must be set
   any_proxy = true

-  // One of the arguments from this list "allow_all allow_list deny_list rule_list" must be set
+  // One of the arguments from this list "deny_list rule_list allow_all allow_list" must be set
   allow_all = true
 }